Can I speak to my Virtual Assistant before hiring them?

 Of course, yes!

-However, when working with REVAS, there are several prerequisites to fulfill before it makes any sense to start speaking to your potential Virtual Assistant(s).
+The reason for this is that, when working with REVAS, there are several prerequisites to fulfill before it makes any sense to start speaking to your potential Virtual Assistant(s).

 Due to our Process-Based, Not People-Based™ approach, we always focus on your Process first, and on the People – your Virtual Assistant(s) – second.